-- Regular random spot checks and shadowing of training by the Cycling officer - Cycling Officer to manage and pass on school bookings to the cycle training company - 5.2.7 Staffing is required to monitor the contract both financially and qualitatively.
-These duties are included in those of the existing Cycling Officers duties.
-No additional staffing, resources or support from other council services will be required as a result of the contract. - 5.2.8 No procurement exercise needs to be undertaken as this has been carried out jointly by the London Boroughs of Enfield and Haringey. - 5.2.9 There are no Information Technology or property implications as a result of the Call Off contract from the Enfield and Haringey framework. - 5.2.10 Insurance arrangements to cover all aspects of cycle training are the responsibility of the cycle training company and are part of the terms and conditions of the Call Off contract. - 5.2.11 Contract procedure rules have and will be adhered to. - 5.2.12 The Terms of the Call-Off contract from the Enfield and Haringey framework will apply. - 5.2.13 Transport for London LIP cycle training funding has been funding cycle training in Barnet for the last 15 years continuously.
+- Monthly performance reporting accompanying invoices to outline training delivered - Monthly invoicing - Regular random spot checks and shadowing of training by the Cycling Officer - Cycling Officer to manage and pass on school bookings to the cycle training company - 5.2.7 Staffing is required to monitor the contract both financially and qualitatively.
+These duties are included in those of the existing Cycling Officer's duties.
+No additional staffing, resources or support from other council services will be required as a result of the contract. - 5.2.8 No procurement exercise needs to be undertaken as this has been carried out jointly by the London Boroughs of Enfield and Haringey. - 5.2.9 There are no information technology or property implications as a result of the calling off from Enfield and Haringey's joint framework. - 5.2.10 Insurance arrangements to cover all aspects of cycle training are the responsibility of the cycle training company and are part of the terms and conditions of the call-off contract. - 5.2.11 Contract procedure rules have and will be adhered to. - 5.2.12 The terms of the call-off contract from Enfield and Haringey's joint framework will apply. - 5.2.13 Transport for London LIP cycle training funding has been funding cycle training in Barnet for the last 16 years continuously.
 The likelihood that TfL would withdraw this funding in the future is small thus the sustainability in funding for cycle training is somewhat assured but cannot be guaranteed.
 The reputational risk of cancelling cycle training is also a consideration that would need to be taken into account.